mabellag/ChestXSim/README.md

 - **Forward projection** → **'FP3D_CUDA'**
 - **Backprojection → 'BP3D_CUDA**'

+In constrast, when used inside ChestXsim pipeline, the same operator is automatically provided to steps sucha as `projection()`, `FDK()`, and `SART()`.
+ChestXsim automatically:
+- pases voxel size, detector geometry, and physical spacing
+- manages volume sahpe and coordinate conventions based on information stored in each ```VolumeData.metadata``` object.
-Chestxsim's steps `projection()`, `FDK()`, and `SART()` require a configured operator.
-These steps automatically pass voxel size, detector geometry, and physical spacing from metadata to operator’s forward and back-projection methods.
-When reconstruction is performed with `match_input=True`, the resulting tomosynthesis volume preserves the original CT dimensions in millimeters, while adopting the desired DCT voxel spacing, typically (1.25, 5.00, 1.25).
+When reconstruction is run with  `match_input=True`, the resulting tomosynthesis volume preserves the original CT dimensions in millimeters, while adopting the desired DCT voxel spacing, typically (1.25, 5.00, 1.25).

 ### 4. Guides and Notebooks
 See the full tutorials: